Press kit

 - English, French

-Open to embargoed previews, off-the-record background, and quoted comments for stories on the loneliness epidemic, European tech, GDPR-first product design, or solo-founder consumer mobile.
+Open to embargoed previews, off-the-record background, and quoted comments for stories on the loneliness epidemic, consumer tech in Africa, privacy-conscious product design, or launching a consumer dating app.